-Historically, the committee has reviewed compensation data from industry compensation surveys as a component of its executive compensation decision making process.
-For compensation decisions prior to our initial public offering, the committee reviewed compensation data provided by (i) Radford Surveys, an independent national technology and life sciences compensation consulting firm, and (ii) Top 5, an independent consulting firm focused on executive compensation, sales force compensation and equity strategy development.
-The committee also reviewed an executive compensation survey report, which provided compensation data from 206 private, venture-backed life sciences companies.
+Historically, the committee has reviewed compensation data from industry compensation surveys as a component of its executive compensation decision-making process.
+For compensation decisions prior to our initial public offering in November 2013, the committee reviewed compensation data provided by (i) surveys compiled by Radford, an independent national technology and life sciences compensation consulting firm, and (ii) Top 5, an independent consulting firm focused on executive compensation, sales force compensation and equity strategy development.
+The committee also reviewed an executive compensation survey report which provided compensation data from 206 private, venture-backed life sciences companies.

-The committee used the information supplied in the reports and surveys to evaluate the total compensation, as well as each element of compensation, for each executive officer, including the named executive officers.
+The committee used the information supplied in these reports and surveys to evaluate the total compensation, as well as each element of compensation, for each executive officer.
 The committee believes it is important to review this compensation data because we compete for executive talent and stockholder investment with the type of companies identified in the reports and surveys.